RedHatGov/redhatgov.workshops/ansible_tower/README.md

 wget https://releases.hashicorp.com/terraform/0.9.11/terraform_0.9.11_linux_amd64.zip # current release as of this date...check to see if a newer version is availabke sudo unzip terraform_0.9.11_linux_amd64.zip -d /usr/local/bin terraform
 ```
+# Custom Variable Requirements
+* Copy `group_vars/all_example` to `group_vars/all.yml`

-Then edit `group_vars/all` and fill in the vars with your AWS api info.
+* Fill in the vars with your AWS api info.
 This role can also provide easy domain name mapping to all the instances if you have a domain registered in AWS Route 53.
 You can get the zone ID from the DNS domain stored in Route 53.

 ```